kingdido999/Front-end-Developer-Interview-Questions/README.md

 * Why is extending built-in JavaScript objects not a good idea?
 * Difference between document load event and document DOMContentLoaded event?

+The DOMContentLoaded event is fired when the document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading, whereas the load event can be used to detect a fully-loaded page.

 * What is the difference between `==` and `===`?

+`===` means equality without type coercion, the values in comparison must have the same type as well.

 * Explain the same-origin policy with regards to JavaScript.
 * Make this work:
 ```javascript